cathalnoonan/d365-pcf-imagecontrol/readme.md

 Run the following commands
 - > cd src
 - > npm install
-- > cd Solutions
+- > cd ..\solution
 - > msbuild /t:build /restore

+The solution files will be located at the following directory `solution\bin\Debug`

+To create a production build, run this command following the above steps
+- > msbuild /p:Configuration=Release

-The solution files will be located at the following directory, relative to the project root `src\Solution\bin\Debug`
+The solution files will be located at the following directory `solution\bin\Release`

 ## License
 MIT